Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_pandas_on_snowflake/getting_started_with_pandas_on_snowflake.md

 ### Import .ipynb File
 1. Download this [ipynb file](https://github.com/Snowflake-Labs/sfguide-getting-started-with-pandas-on-snowflake/blob/main/notebooks/0_start_here.ipynb) to your machine.
 2. Navigate to where you have downloaded the ipynb file and select **0_start_here.ipynb** and click **Open**
-3. Give the notebook a name and select the database and schema you would like to store the notebook in and a warehouse for the notebook to run on.
+3. Give the notebook a name.
+4. Select the database `PANDAS_DB` and schema `PUBLIC` to store the notebook
+5. Select the warehouse `PANDAS_WH` for the notebook to run on.

 ### Add Required Python Libraries